 - 16.1.3.
 Calculation of Local Content: - 16.1.3.1.
 The local content (LC) as a percentage of the bid price must be calculated in accordance with the SABS approved technical specification number SATS 1286: 201x as indicated in paragraph 13.1.4 above. - 16.1.4.
-AOs / AAs must verify the accuracy of the rates of exchange quoted by the tenderer in the Declaration Certificate for Local Content (SBD / MBD 6.2) in terms of paragraph 13.1.6.

-16.2.
-Second stage - Evaluation in terms of the 80/20 or 90/10 preference point systems
+AOs / AAs must verify the accuracy of the rates of exchange quoted by the tenderer in the Declaration Certificate for Local Content (SBD / MBD 6.2) in terms of paragraph 13.1.6. - 16.2.
+Second stage Evaluation in terms of the 80/20 or 90/10 preference point systems - 16.2.1.

-16.2.1.
 Only bids that achieve the minimum stipulated threshold for local production and content must be evaluated further in accordance with the 80/20 or 90/10 preference point systems prescribed in Preferential Procurement Regulations 6 and 7.
-[Guidance on the evaluation of bids in terms of the 80/20 or 90/10 preference points systems is provided in paragraph 15 of this Guide].

-17. EVALUATION IN TERMS OF PRICE AND PREFERENCE POINT SYSTEMS
+[Guidance on the evaluation of bids in terms of the 80/20 or 90/10 preference points systems is provided in paragraph 15 of this Guide]. - 17.
+EVALUATION IN TERMS OF PRICE AND PREFERENCE POINT SYSTEMS - 17.1.

-- 17.1.
 Step 1: Calculation of points for price - 17.1.1.
 The PPPFA prescribes that the lowest acceptable bid will score 80 or 90 points for price.
 Bidders that quoted higher prices will score lower points for price on a pro-rata basis. - 17.1.2.
 When calculating prices: - 17.1.2.1.
 Unconditional discounts must be taken into account for evaluation purposes; and - 17.1.2.2.
-Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected. - 17.1.3.
+Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected.

+- 17.1.2.3.
+The price used for calculation of points for price (80/90) must be inclusive of all applicable taxes as stated in Regulations 6(1) and 7(1).
+Applicable taxes include all types of taxes that the bidder is required to pay in terms of any tax laws of the country.
+It is therefore not expected that organs of state will interfere with the prices submitted by bidders by subtracting or adding any type of tax to the prices submitted by suppliers. - 17.1.3.
 The formulae to be utilized in calculating points scored for price are as follows: